BogTheMudWing/Flight-Forge/PRIVACY.md

 # Privacy Policy

-This Privacy Policy outlines how we collect, use, and protect information when you use our web application, Flight Forge.
+This Privacy Policy outlines how we collect, use, and protect information when you use our web application, Flight Forge at <https://flightforge.app>.
 By using the app, you agree to the practices described in this policy.

 ## 1. Data We Collect